ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 toc: true
 ---

-I am currently a Reader in Robotics and AI at the Department of Engineering, King's College London.
+I am currently a Reader in Robotics and AI at the Department of Engineering, King's College London, where I lead the Robot Perception Lab.
 I am an enthusiastic and dedicated researcher doing research on machine learning and computer vision algorithms with applications in robotics, e.g., robot perception, object recognition & localisation, and multimodal sensing fusion.

 I was a Lecturer (Assistant Professor) at the Department of Computer Science, the University of Liverpool, from 2018 to 2021, and was Director for the smARTLab at the Department.
 Prior to that, I was a Postdoctoral Research Fellow at Harvard University from 2017 to 2018, and at the University of Leeds from 2016 to 2017.
 I received the PhD degree in Robotics from King's College London, in 2016.
 I was a Visiting Scientist at the Computer Science and Artificial Intelligence Laboratory (CSAIL), MIT, in 2016.
 I am a Fellow of the Higher Education Academy (FHEA).